cakephp/docs/en/core-libraries/caching.rst

   By default CakePHP in 2.0-2.2 will use this cache engine if it's available.
 * ``Wincache`` Wincache uses the `Wincache <http://php.net/wincache>`_ extension.
-Wincache is similar to APC in features and performance, but optimized for Windows and IIS.
+Wincache is similar to APC in features and performance, but optimized for Windows and Microsoft IIS.
 * ``XcacheEngine`` `Xcache <http://xcache.lighttpd.net/>`_
   is a PHP extension that provides similar features to APC.
 * ``MemcacheEngine`` Uses the `Memcache <http://php.net/memcache>`_